In a nutshell, keyword mapping is the process of assigning relevant keywords to the pages on your website, based on their intent and topic.

 Pages without keywords

-On the opposite end of the spectrum, if you find certain pages in your map that don't correspond to any keywords, it's advisable to go back to Rank Tracker and research to find more keywords for certain areas.
+On the opposite end of the spectrum, if you find certain pages in your map that don't correspond to any targeted keywords, it's advisable to go back to Rank Tracker and research to find more keywords for certain areas.
+By doing in-depth competitor research of top pages by exact URL, you will find more relevant content to build better targeted pages.

-Keep in mind, though, that for certain pages the issue is not your keyword research.
+Although, for certain pages the issue is not about your keyword research.
 For example, your Company's pages like "Us", "About", and so on, will probably have little to no keywords to target for them, and it's perfectly normal.

 Keep an eye on your ranking keywords